-This is my all-time favorite hummus recipe.
+This is my all-time favorite hummus recipe - or at least it's up there with my classic Mediterranean version.
 It is ultra-creamy and tastes so fresh with hints of lemon and parsley.
 Avocado oil has been my go-to oil for homemade dips lately because it is neutral in flavor and doesn't overpower the dip like olive oil can sometimes do.
 I left garlic out of this recipe to give it a more neutral flavor but you could certainly add that in if you wish.

-The recipe calls for only eight ingredients that all go straight into a mini food processor.
+The recipe calls for only eight ingredients, one of which being chickpeas of course, that all go straight into a mini food processor.
 It could not be easier.
 Homemade hummus can sound intimating to people but once you try it out and realize how easy it is to whip up it is hard to justify going back to store-bought hummus.
 Homemade hummus is much fresher and it is fun to customize the flavors to your exact liking.